 Occasionally, the supervision team may identify - in discussion with you - a need for specialist support which is not available at the College.
 In this case, the supervision team may approach a qualified person to be an external advisor.
 The role of the academic advisor will be to provide specialist insights and guidance into subjects and techniques needed for successful completion of the research.
 In such cases, the academic advisor will be invited to offer an agreed number of tutorials within an agreed timeframe (usually one academic year).
-Academic advisors are not asked to read the entire thesis or to participate in the Annual Progress Review process.
+They may also be invited to join the Research Studies Panel for the duration of your studies or for a shorter period.